The lzip file format is designed for data sharing and long-term archiving, taking into account both data integrity and decoder availability:

 GNU Texinfo - The GNU Documentation System understands lzip-compressed manuals.

-Z - A simple, safe and convenient front-end for bzip2, gzip and lzip.
+Z - A simple, safe and convenient front-end for lzip, bzip2 and gzip.

-Download lzip for AIX, ALT Linux, Amiga, Arch Linux, Debian, Exherbo, Fedora, FreeBSD, Gentoo, HP-UX, Mac (fink), Mac (softpedia), NetBSD, NixOS, OS/2, Slackware, Solaris (CSW), Solaris (Sunfreeware), Ubuntu, Windows (Cygwin).
+Download lzip for AIX, ALT Linux, Amiga, Arch Linux, Debian, Exherbo, Fedora, FreeBSD, Gentoo, HP-UX, Mac (fink), Mac (softpedia), NetBSD, NixOS, OS/2, Slackware, Solaris (OpenCSW), Ubuntu, Windows (Cygwin).

 You are free to copy, modify and distribute all or part of this article without limitation.